$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Decay rates and observables

-The SM prediction for it can be viewed in Table~\ref{tab:rates}, normalized by the respective rate for each solution, and its differential distribution is depicted in Fig.~\ref{f:afbtil}.
-Evidently, there is a sign flip for two of the solutions (1 and 2 in both the relativistic and heavy-baryon cases), namely, $d{\tilde A}_{\rm FB}/dM_{\mu\mu}$ is negative.
+where both the numerator and denominator of ${\tilde A}_{\rm FB}$ are to be evaluated for the same solution.
+The SM prediction for ${\tilde A}_{\rm FB}$ can be viewed in the fifth column of Table~\ref{tab:rates}, and its differential distribution,

-Also consequential is the dimuon spectrum, Its dependence on the dimuon invariant mass \,$M_{\mu\mu}=\sqrt{q^2}$\, is depicted in Fig.~\ref{f:dimuonsp}.
-These distributions have been normalized to their respective rate.
-It can be seen that the spectrum for solution~4, in both the relativistic and heavy-baryon cases, peaks at lower $M_{\mu\mu}$ than the other three.
+versus the dimuon invariant mass \,$M_{\mu\mu}=\sqrt{q^2}$\, is depicted in Fig.~\ref{f:afbtil}.
+Evidently, there is a sign flip for two of the solutions (distributions 1 and 2 in both the relativistic and heavy-baryon cases become negative).